 The Petherton Picture Show committee choose the films for each season, using

 each season only consists of a small number of films, and this must be balanced against their likely appeal and availability.
 We have to at least cover our costs!

-funding from the National Lottery and other sources, including the occasional raffle (ie: anywhere we can
+The Petherton Picture Show committee is always trying to obtain funding from the National Lottery and other sources, including the occasional raffle (ie: anywhere we can

-to be made in the following areas:
+scrounge money from) to enable improvements to be made in the following areas:

 We wish to keep improving, so if you think you could help us in any of these areas, or wish to make suggestions to improve PPS, talk to us !!

 - Sound System - Our original simple stereo sound system was replaced with a more sophisticated sound system capable of taking advantage of the digital sound formats that come with films supplied on DVD.
-Now that we have the new front centre speakers, we're pretty darn pleased with the end result (preen, preen.......), and there has been a BIG improvement in the clarity of speech from the soundtracks.
+Then we acquired new front centre speakers, which made a BIG improvement in the clarity of speech from the soundtracks.

-(All the same, we can't control the quality of sound on the DVD, and occasionally some have quite poor soundtracks, which some of you have commented about.
+(All the same, we can't control the quality of sound on the DVD, and occasionally some have had quite poor soundtracks, which some of you have commented about.
 We do our best.)